Skip to content

 In many web sites, passwords are usually stored in a database.
 I think this is well known to anybody who ever created any web page with user accounts.

-Quite nice solution to this problem is hashing the passwords.
-The database stores no the plain text passwords, but the result of some hash function.
+Quite a nice solution to this problem is hashing the passwords.
+The database stores no plain text passwords, but the result of some hash function.

 hashed_value = HASH_FUNCTION(password);

-This problem was partly solved using a ‘salt’, this is some random text that is added to the password before calculating the hash value.
+This problem was partly solved using a salt.
+The salt is a random text, which is added to the password, before calculating the hash value.
 So the function now looks like:

 hashed_value = HASH_FUNCTION(password + salt);

-There is no decryption of the password in databases.
-Instead the password that user provides for logging in, is hashed using the same algorithm and the same salt, and the hash value is compared to the values stored in the database.
+There is no decryption of the password in the databases.
+Instead the password provided by the user is hashed using the same algorithm and the same salt.
+Then the hash value is compared to the values stored in the database.
 There are some collissions, so two different strings generate the same hash value, so there is a possibility that you can login to a system using other password than user provided.

-I’d like to see hash functions and salts in all the databases.
-Unfortunetaly the most common way of storing passwords is just plain text.
-Last time I forgot a password to some two huge internet shops, I asked to remind me the password, and I got that with plain text.
+I’d like to see hash functions and salts in all databases.
+Unfortunetaly it looks like the most common way of storing passwords is just plain text.
+Last time I forgot a password to some two huge ecommerce websites, I asked to remind me the password, and I got it in plain text.
+I an unecrypted email.

 That’s All